pprados/patch_langchain_common/README.md

 # What is it ?
 In this repository you can find :
-- the patch of the Langchain pdf loaders and parsers made by the Rag TaskForce
+- the patch (normalization) of the exisiting Langchain's pdf loaders and parsers
-- the new pdf loaders and parsers added by the Rag TaskForce
+- the new pdf loaders and parsers we added
 - the parser comparator tool to compare the parsing results of different parsers on a set of pdfs

 This README explains how to use this repository.